-How to Show Tables in SQL Server Database
+How to Show/List Tables in a SQL Server Database

 Catalog views